How to write your CV so it stands out!

 I am passionate about supporting local charities and raised the profile of my last employer by helping to organise events and marketing for charities the company supported

 If including a picture think of how you are portraying yourself.
-Semi Casual is fine in Architecture.
+Semi Casual is fine.
 It should go without saying, but smile!

 Seriously keep away from those generic statements!
 It's just filler!
 Your aim is to gain their attention so they carry on reading, fill those personal statements with attractive facts.